-More than 540 investors, responsible for over $52 trillion in assets under management, are engaging companies on improving climate change governance, cutting emissions and strengthening climate-related financial disclosures, in order to create long-term shareholder value.
+Over 700 investors, responsible for $68 trillion in assets under management, are engaging companies on improving climate change governance, cutting emissions and strengthening climate-related financial disclosures, in order to create long-term shareholder value.

 THE STEERING COMMITTEE

 Climate Action 100+ is governed by a global Steering Committee comprised of the five investor network CEOs and Directors, and ten investor representatives.
 The five investor networks appoint two investor representatives each.

 In recognition of the global nature of the initiative and the different priorities and conditions for company engagements in each region, the roles of Steering Committee chair and vice chair rotate every twelve months between different regional representatives.
 The investor representative term length is 3.5 years with one renewal of a further 3.5 years.

 CA100+ will seek to ensure equality, diversity and inclusion are reflected in the composition of the Steering Committee.
 Where practical, investor representatives will be invited to join taking into consideration their level of engagement in the initiative and endeavouring to maintain a Steering Committee that encompasses a sufficient mix of relevant skills, competence, and diversity of perspectives; including but not limited to geographical diversity of signatory representation and diversity of geographical origin, types of investment institution, ethnicity, language, culture, and gender.